-Following the devastating strike of Hurricane Dorian to The Bahamas in September 2019, conservation philanthropist Louis Bacon pledged $1 million to relief and recovery efforts.
-After supporting emergency relief in the days after Dorian, The Moore Charitable Foundation and its Bahamas affiliate, Moore Bahamas Foundation (Moore Bahamas), conducted an assessment to identify longer-term projects that would advance strategic, sustainable recovery in partnership with relief and conservation organizations, government agencies and Bahamian communities.
+Following the devastating strike of Hurricane Dorian to the Bahamas in September 2019, conservation philanthropist Louis Bacon pledged $1 million to relief and recovery efforts.
+After supporting emergency relief in the days after Dorian, The Moore Charitable Foundation and its Bahamas affiliate, Moore Bahamas Foundation (Moore Bahamas), conducted an assessment to identify longer-term projects that would advance strategic, sustainable recovery in partnership with relief and conservation organizations, government agencies, and Bahamian communities.

 Moore Bahamas will support continuing humanitarian needs, including sustainable rebuilding and restoration of marine and coastal ecosystems.
 Investment in ecosystems’ restoration will strengthen the country’s tourism economy, sustainable fishing sector, and natural resilience.

 Bahamas National Trust is conducting an ecological assessment to determine the necessary restoration strategy for the marine and terrestrial areas of Grand Bahama and the marine environment of Abaco.
 BNT is also evaluating and replacing infrastructure at several national parks, including Lucayan National Park, and supporting nearby communities through their resident park managers.

 Bahamas Reef Environmental Education Foundation (BREEF) is replenishing school supplies and classroom essentials in schools that were devastated by Dorian.

 Friends of the Environment in Abaco experienced catastrophic loss when its office was destroyed and all employees were evacuated to Nassau and elsewhere.
 Moore Bahamas aid is now supporting a temporary community outreach office where Friends will resume its day-to-day work serving the people of Abaco through community conservation and education.